Recommended releases

 How it works

-threshold, or that contains a trigger pattern in the name, subject, body or any other textarea or textfield type
+the name, subject, body, or any other textarea or textfield field,

 Roles can be configured to bypass the Protected Forms validation.

-page.
+(admin/reports/dblog) page.

 Installation

-Download and place the recommended version of the module in your website's modules directory, go to the
+Download and place the recommended version of the module in your

-Functionality page (/admin/modules) and enable the Protected Forms module.
+Functionality page (/admin/modules) and enable the Protected

-Alternatively, if you have Brush installed, then just run on CLI:
+Alternatively, if you have

-brush -y en protected_forms
+bee -y en protected_forms

 Configuration

-Go to the Protected Forms configuration page (/admin/config/content/protected_forms), set the allowed language
+Go to the Protected Forms configuration page

-scripts, reject message text, and the trigger patterns for rejection.
+the rejection message text, and the trigger patterns for rejection.

-(/admin/people/permissions#module-protected_forms) and put a check mark for authenticated user role next to the
+for the authenticated user role next to the Bypass Protected Forms validation

 Troubleshooting

-Report all the issues on
+Report all issues at https://github.com/backdrop-contrib/protected_forms/issues.

 Credits